More comment being taken on Navy's State Parks training plan

 Public comments on the determination are being accepted online, by email and by mail through Jan.
 6, and a special public comment meeting is set for 4 p.m.
 Jan.
 26. The State Parks Commission will next discuss the Navy’s plans at its Jan.
 28 meeting.

-The majority of the 384 written comments State Parks has received on the issue oppose allowing the training because of impacts to user privacy and experiences, as well as impacts to natural resources.
+The majority of the 384 written comments State Parks has received on the issue as of Dec.
+18 oppose allowing the training because of impacts to user privacy and experiences, as well as impacts to natural resources.

+Fifteen comments submitted were specific to Camano Island Pass State Park — some supporting, some opposing and others supporting the Navy's plan with conditions, such as not using the park during peak summer weekends and not using the boat launch.

+According to the Navy's proposal, a training at Camano Island State Park could look something like this: A small submersible carrying eight Navy SEAL trainees approaches the shoreline at day or night.
+Trainees would exit water, cross the beach and quietly transition to land-based activities.
+Trainees would hike to a designated observation point where they are taught the techniques for conducting reconnaissance without alerting anyone to their presence or location.
+Trainees would remain undetected for a period of time with the goal of leaving no trace of their presence behind.

 (0) comments